KTM 300: 2008–2016

 The 2008 KTM 300 EXC is the first electric start two-stroke enduro bike to be released by a major manufacturer.
 All models have PDS rear suspension.

-For 2010, Husaberg the other KTM owned bike company, offered the TE300, an XC-W with minor modifications to the bodywork and suspension settings.
+For 2010, Husaberg, the other KTM owned bike company, offered the TE300, an XC-W with minor modifications to the bodywork and suspension settings.

 In 2011, models received 6-speed gearboxes, a new exhaust pipe and silencer, and translucent fuel tanks.
 The XC was also upgraded to a new frame, while retaining PDS rear suspension.
 These frame updates did not make it to the XC-W until 2012.
 The 2011 Husaberg TE 300 was essentially a rebadged KTM 300 and was available through 2012.

 In 2012 there were improvements to the starter motor bendix, more frame changes resulting in more wheel travel for models with PDS rear suspension (except the XC), and a new air box with a filter that can be replaced without the use of tools.
 The 300XC was changed from PDS rear suspension to linkage rear suspension.
 The 300XC-W models received the frame and bodywork updates that arrived in the XC line the year before, but also retain PDS rear suspension.

 In 2013 the clutch was changed to a 'DDS' diaphragm spring clutch with lighter pull, a new stronger starter motor (350W motor was replaced with a 410W motor), lighter battery, and triple clamps changed from 22 mm to 20 mm offset.
 The Husaberg TE300 was rebranded the Husqvarna TE300 and also received linkage rear suspension.

 In 2014 bikes received a new CDI unit and ignition curve, stronger/larger battery, changed jetting, updated brakes (front master cylinder, caliper, and pads changed), a redesigned cylinder head, new Boyesen reeds, stiffer seat foam, and a new rear shock absorber with revised settings.

 The 2015 model chromoly steel frame is painted orange like the motocross models.
 All the 2015 models have the new WP 4CS forks with revised damping (rebound in one fork and compression in the other) with the ability to make adjustments on the fly, and a smaller front axle.
 The triple clamps have 2 mm less offset resulting in more trail and different steering characteristics.
 The rear shock is longer but the travel is unchanged.
 The electric starter has different gearing to provide higher initial torque from the electric motor, and the battery is lighter and stronger.

+MY 2016 300s retain the same chassis and engine specification as MY 2015.